bbux-dev/datacraft/docs/source/usage.rst

 Templating
 ----------

-The datacraft tool supports templating using the Jinja2 templating engine format.
-To populate a template file or string with the generated values for each iteration, pass the -t /path/to/template (or template string) arg to the datacraft command.
-We use the `Jinja2 <https://pypi.org/project/Jinja2/>`_ templating engine under the hood.
-The basic format is to put the field names in {{ field name }} notation wherever they should be substituted.
+The datacraft tool supports templating using the `Jinja2 <https://pypi.org/project/Jinja2/>`_ templating engine format.
+To populate a template file or string with the generated values for each iteration, pass the ``-t /path/to/template`` (or template string) arg to the datacraft command.
+The basic format for a template is to put the field names in ``{{ field name }}`` notation wherever they should be substituted.
 For example the following is a template for bulk indexing data into Elasticsearch.

 .. code-block:: json